(Last updated: May 14, 2019)

 References:

-Catalan has historically been one of the slowest constants to compute.
-But recently discovered formulas by Guillera, and Pilehrood has changed this.
+In the past, Catalan one of the slowest constants to compute.
+But recently discovered formulas by Guillera and Pilehrood has changed this.
 Thanks to these newer formulas, Catalan's Constant is now almost as fast to compute as Zeta(3).

 y-cruncher uses the following rearrangement of Huvent's formula: